forthy42/net2o/wiki/commands.md

   vault keys can be opened with the dhe secret; each key is IV+session key+checksum
 + $22 vault-file ( $:content -- )
-  this is the actual content of the vault
+  this is the actual content of the vault if blockwise, there may be multiple parts
 + $23 vault-sig ( $:sig -- )
   the signature of the vault, using the keyed hash over the file
 + $24 vault-crypt ( n -- )
   set encryption mode and key wrap size
++ $25 vault-auth ( $:auth -- )
+  block authentication, 64 byte block

 ### message commands ###